Okay, so you spend Christmas in Budapest. But where can you eat?

 Mantra is proof that great things can happen in a tiny place.
 Their baristas are some of the most dedicated people in the city who don’t just make crazy good coffee and tea, but most coffee lovers in Budapest probably took some of Mantra’s courses at one point or an other, including me.
 I basically learned everything I know about coffee here.
 Mantra is using the coffee of the best Italian roaster, Gardelli, and they offer limited delicacies from time to time, for example coffee flower tea.
 Don’t expect the cookie cutter hipster interior, they put more effort into their cups than into ironic tattoos.
 Very soon they will open their new café in a bigger space just down the street, we can’t wait!
 Great sweet and savoury vegan options if you’d like a bite.

 Located in an art cinema with a very instagrammable design, Warmcup is a safe haven on the Grand Boulevard (“Nagykörút”) of Budapest.
 The head barista Gábor is somehow miraculously everywhere, giving advice to new places, training people for competitions, doing catering for events, and yet he finds time to experiment with some new stuff from time to time.
 Their cakes are made freshly every day just behind the counter, always highly recommended.
+2017 December edit: Warmcup has a new owner, and we still need to test it to see the changes.

 A brand new coffee shop in the heart of the 13th district, outside of the touristy area in a neighbourhood loved by artists and intellectuals.
 I love that the design features splashes of colour, even their La Marzocco espresso machine is magenta!
 Besides the usual pastry and sandwiches you find a huge Prosecco selection for take away – perfect for a picnic in the park!